-- By 2030, the equivalent of 50% of the energy for Scotland's heat, transport and electricity should be supplied from renewable sources. - 2.
-By 2032, phase out the sale of new petrol and diesel cars and vans. - Scotland should have the capacity, connections, flexibility, and resilience to maintain secure and reliable supplies of energy to all homes and business during the energy transition.
+- 1. By 2030, the equivalent of 50% of the energy for Scotland's heat, transport and electricity should be supplied from renewable sources. - 2.
+Scotland should have the capacity, connections, flexibility, and resilience to maintain secure and reliable supplies of energy to all homes and business during the energy transition.

-More recently, the Scottish Government published the Update to the Climate Change Plan, which lays the foundation for a Green recovery, and introduced the Heat Networks (Scotland) Act 2021 including a target for heat networks to supply no less than 6TWh of heat demand by 2030.
+The Scottish Government also published the Update to the Climate Change Plan9, which lays the foundation for a Green recovery, and introduced the Heat Networks (Scotland) Act 202110including a target for heat networks to supply no less than 6TWh of heat demand by 2030.